ThomasBittner1/KangarooDocumentation/kangaroo/docs/tools/toolsSkinCluster.md

 Kangaroo's Skinning Tools are an alternative to weight painting.
-The idea is that you select vertices with soft selection, and then click the buttons.
+The idea is that you always select vertices with soft selection, and then click the buttons.
+This usually keeps the weights cleaner than if you were using painting tools.
-Might sound like a big change to some people, but if you master the big collection of tools available here, the big chance is that you'll be much faster than if you were following your original painting approach.
-!!! info "Video"
-    Also interesting subject on this - [Why can I not paint Weights Kangaroo Skin Tools](https://www.youtube.com/watch?v=z4GYYWd6gS4&t=15m57s).

-At the bottom there's a collection of tools.
-Remember - *all* tools work with soft selection!
-If you are not doing softselection, you won't be utilizing it properly.

-And try to use *Undo* and *Redo* as many times as possible.
-The idea is to overshoot some values -> apply -> undo if it was too strong -> adjust values accordingly -> do again ...
-The advantage with this workflow is that this usually keeps the weights cleaner, compared to if you do a million painting strokes with a painting tool....

 The best thing to learn about the skinning tools is actually by watching the [Video](https://www.youtube.com/watch?v=z4GYYWd6gS4).
-This page is more just a *table of contents*, and actually you'll see a lot of direct links to the proper time stamps in there.
+Use this page more as a *table of contents*.
+It contains a lot of direct links to the proper time stamps of that video.

+## Choose SkinCluster
 The skinning tools work for multiple skinClusters, and the attribute is **Choose SkinCluster**.
 If you leave it empty, it chooses the default one.
 !!! info "Video"
     Check [here](https://www.youtube.com/watch?v=z4GYYWd6gS4&t=8m13s) to see in action how *Choose SkinCluster* works.
+!!! note
+    One thing that got added after the video was created is that you can also specify suffixes in the *Choose SkinCluster* field, such as *\_\_BEND* or *\_\_ZIPPER*

 ## Flood
-The name is from the Maya *Flood* button, but here you have more options:
+It's similar to what the Maya *Flood* button is doing, but here you have more options:

 -  Select more than one influence at the same time.
 It assigns the weights by closest joints to each vertex, and smoothes on top (you can control the smoothness with the *Smooth Steps*

-### Joint Lines
-The joint line for each joint is just the line from the Joint to the its *Joint Child*.
-*But what if a joint has more than one children, which one will he pick??*
-By default he takes only joints that are in the selection.
-But this can be a problem sometimes when the child joints are not in selection.
-So whenever you do have that issue, you can switch *Joint Lines* to *Yes And Include Children Not In Input For Closest Joints*
+- You can do more than one influences at the same time
+- You can flood joints that are not in the skinCluster yet, he'll ask you if add them

 !!! info "Video"
     Flood is the first thing shown in the [Video](https://www.youtube.com/watch?v=z4GYYWd6gS4)

 ### Distribute